This blog may contain affiliate links. Read our disclosure policy for more info.

 13. Visit Moraine Lake

 The lake has a bright turquoise color, and the surrounding mountains are nothing shy of amazing.
-There are plenty of amazing things to do at Moraine Lake, such as hiking, enjoying a coffee, or even going canoeing!
+There are plenty of amazing things to do at Moraine Lake, including:

 14. Go bowling!